sheagcraig/yo/README.md

   -i, --itext:
       Informative text.
   -b, --btext:
-      Action button text.
+	  Include an action button, with the button label text supplied to this argument.
   -o, --obtext:
       Alternate label for cancel button text.
   -a, --action:
       Application to open if user selects the action button.
 Provide the full path as the argument.
+This option only does something if -b/--action_btn is also specified.
+Defaults to opening nothing.
   -h, --help:
 	  Show help.
 ```

 Notes:
 - Title is mandatory.
 All other arguments are optional.
 - The action argument needs a path or URL. yo just calls ```open```, so anything that would work there, should work here.
-Default is to open nothing.
-- If you *don't* provide a -b/--btext, no action button is added.
-- Hitting the action button will perform its ```open```, and then quit the yo.app.
-	- However, hitting the Cancel button will leave the app open.
-Sorry.
+- If a "cancel" button doesn't make sense for your needs, but you don't want two buttons on your notification, just use ```-o/--obtext``` with a label that seems appropriate, like "Accept", or perhaps "Confirm", but no ```-b/--btext```.

-### Example
+### Examples
 ```
+# Example of basic notification:
+/Applications/Utilities/yo.app/Contents/MacOS/yo -t "Taco Time"

+# Example with lots of text:
+/Applications/Utilities/yo.app/Contents/MacOS/yo -t "Taco Time" -s "Chorizo is best." -i "Although I also enjoy al pastor of course."

+# Example with action button, opening a webpage in your default browser:
-# /Applications/Utilities/yo.app/Contents/MacOS/yo -t "Taco Time" -b "Yum" -a "http://en.wikipedia.org/wiki/Taco"
+/Applications/Utilities/yo.app/Contents/MacOS/yo -t "Taco Time" -b "Yum" -a "http://en.wikipedia.org/wiki/Taco"

+# Example opening an app:
+/Applications/Utilities/yo.app/Contents/MacOS/yo -t "Taco Time" -b "Yum" -a "/Applications/TacoParty.app"

+# Example-What if you want a one-button persistent notification that doesn't *do* anything?
+/Applications/Utilities/yo.app/Contents/MacOS/yo -t "Taco Time" -o "Accept"
 ```

 ### Application Icon